petaverse-cloud/pv-docs-site/docs/devices/5-general-information/1_kit.md

 4. [Care and Maintenance:](/docs/devices/general-information/cleaning)

 	Keep the components clean and dry.
-Follow the provided guidelinesw for cleaning and maintaining the Base, Tag and collar.
+Follow the provided guidelinesw for cleaning and maintaining the PHAST 1.

 ### Important Tips:

 + Water Resistance:

-	While the Tag is waterproof, users should still try to avoid submerging the device to prevent potential damage.
+	While the PHAST 1 is waterproof, users should still try to avoid submerging the device to prevent potential damage.

 + Charging Safety:

 	Use only the provided USB [charging](/docs/devices/battery-charging/battery-charging) cable to ensure safe and efficient charging.

-Wagguracy combines style and functionality in the Wagguracy Kit, offering a comprehensive solution for intelligent tracking.
+WAGGURACY combines style and functionality in the WAGGURACY Kit, offering a comprehensive solution for intelligent tracking.
 Enjoy the benefits of advanced technology with the assurance of warranty support.